-Japan has some of the most amazing modern architect buildings in the world and here are some of the bizarre creations that looks like they are defying the laws of physics.
+Japan has some of the most amazing modern architect buildings in the world and here are some of the bizarre creations that look like they are defying the laws of physics.

 1. Roofless School Built Around a Tree – Tachikawa